caiorss/Functional-Programming/ocaml/README.md

 ### Unix

-Despite the name Unix, this is a multi platform module and work in Windows OS.
+Despite the name Unix, this is a multi platform module and also works in Windows OS.

 Compile Standalone programs with Unix Library.